derhansen/sf_event_mgt/Documentation/ForEditors/Events/Index.rst

          Notify organisator

    :Description:
          When enabled, the organisator will receive an email for new event registrations (create/confirm).
-The e-mail sent will use the same template as the admin e-mail.
+The email sent will use the same template as the admin email.

 Registrations